October 5th, 2024:

 I made the cut then started on the pieces that make up the overlapping flange.
 The bottom first:

-This piece has an offset along the bottom edge, plus it rolls into the rest of the tail light panel.
-I found a scrap piece of metal with an offset flange already formed in it and rolled over the edge on the vice.
+This patch has an offset along the bottom edge.
+I found a scrap piece of metal with an offset flange already formed in it and rolled over the edge on the vice to blend into the shape of the area above the tail light opening.

-I spotted it in, then made the upper flange to intersect with the lower flange.
-This was spot welded to the lower flange.
+I spotted it in, then formed another patch to intersect with the lower flange.
+The two pieces were spot welded together to complete the close-in of the horizontal area.
 I filled in my stitch welds and ground them smooth:

-I'll add to this as I complete more work.
+I'll add to this post as I complete more work.

 No comments: